 Diary of Events

 Wednesday indoor events are held in St. Alban’s Church Hall, Norwood Drive, North Harrow, HA2 7PF, at 2.00 pm.
-Thursday indoor events are held in the Arnold Room of the Methodist Church Hall, Avenue Road, Pinner, HA5 3EE, at 7.30 pm.
+Thursday indoor events are held in the same venue at 7.30 pm.
 Weekend events take place at the venue and time stated.
 Outdoor events take place at the venues stated from 11.00 am onwards.

 Most events are open to non-members (fee £3)